tab58/claudemod/README.md

 # claudemod

+A developer-focused workflow builder that uses Claude Code to focus on incremental feature delivery for production-grade projects.

+## How it works

-A Go PTY wrapper for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) that sits between your terminal and the Claude Code process.
+ClaudeMod uses a Go PTY wrapper for [Claude Code](https://docs.anthropic.com/en/docs/claude-code) that sits between your terminal and the Claude Code process.
 It intercepts all I/O for logging, redaction, and injection while preserving the full interactive TUI experience.

-## How it works

 ```
 User Terminal <──stdin/stdout──> claudemod (PTY master) <──PTY slave──> Claude Code